Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Background

 \subsection{Application: scRNA-seq Data}

 Density estimation via generative models is naturally applicable to single-cell biology, where each observation $\vx_1 \in \mathbb{R}^d$ is a $d$-dimensional representation of the cellular state, measured under specific experimental conditions.
-Given a treatment label or biological covariate $\vy$ associated with each sample, conditional flows $\{p_t^{\theta}(\cdot \mid \vy)\}_{t \in [0,1]}$ can be used to approximate cellular distributions across different biological contexts \citep{klein2025cellflow}.
-Modeling such context-specific densities provides a principled way to assess distributional shifts across experimental conditions, thereby supporting the analysis of perturbation assays.
+Given a treatment label or biological covariate $\vy$ associated with each sample, conditional CNFs modeling $\{p_t^{\theta}(\cdot \mid \vy)\}_{t \in [0,1]}$ can be used to approximate cellular distributions across biological contexts \citep{klein2025cellflow}.
+Modeling such context-specific densities provides a principled way to assess distributional shifts across experimental conditions, supporting the analysis of perturbation assays.

-\section{Flow-based Likelihood Ratio Estimation}
+\section{Flow-Based Likelihood Ratio Estimation}